-Locum Rates in London
+Locum Rates in London for 2023

 Hospitals in Greater London have collectively agreed to cap the hourly rates they will pay locum doctors, as part of a cost-cutting measure.
 This articles explains where those rates apply, how much you can expect to be paid, and your options if you want to earn more.